8ctopus/pigeon-invoice/README.md

 # The pigeon invoice

-The pigeon invoice is a plain php package that creates html and pdf invoices.
+The pigeon invoice is a php package that creates html and pdf invoices.
 You can customize and localize it using the `Twig` template engine. `Dompdf` is used for pdf generation.

 ## features